yasirbhutta/yasirbhutta.github.io/html-css/posts/embed-youtube-short-video.md

+---
+layout: page
+title: **How to Embed YouTube Shorts in Your HTML Web Page**
+description: To embed a YouTube Short in an HTML page, follow these steps: 1.
+Go to the YouTube Short you want to embed.
+2. Click on the `Share` button and select...
+keywords: youtube, html, embed, short, iframe
+---
 # **How to Embed YouTube Shorts in Your HTML Web Page**

 To embed a YouTube Short in an HTML page, follow these steps: